Rocky Mountain University of Health Professions: Certificate programs

+RMU's 2024 total enrollment was 1,684.

 Research

-The RMUoHP Foundation provides funding and support for student and faculty research in the field of health science.
-In 2018, RMUoHP launched and funded $19,960 worth of internal grants to faculty engaged in a wide range of research.
-Since the university's inception, there have been over 800 peer-reviewed student and faculty articles in 260 publications.
+The RMU Foundation provides funding and support for student and faculty research in the field of health science.
+In 2018, RMU launched and funded $19,960 worth of internal grants to faculty engaged in a wide range of research.

 Current faculty and student research efforts include projects related to clinical development, education, and clinical interventions.
-RMUoHP faculty are engaged in research designed to enhance cultural competency and examining the prevalence of evidence-based practice among recent alumni from RMUoHP.
+RMU faculty are engaged in research designed to enhance cultural competency and examining the prevalence of evidence-based practice among recent alumni from RMU.
 Other faculty are seeking to enhance clinical placement by examining the motivations of clinical educations.
 The university is engaged in interprofessional education whereby students from different disciplines collaborate to treat cases, and faculty are evaluating the effectiveness of this novel intervention.

 Office of Research and Sponsored Projects

-In August 2017, RMUoHP established the Office of Research and Sponsored Projects (ORSP).
+In August 2017, RMU established the Office of Research and Sponsored Projects (ORSP).
 ORSP's purpose is to remove barriers for faculty and students to conduct innovative research that will enhance knowledge and provide evidence for better clinical practice.